Education System In Europe

 Educational programs in France are regulated by the Ministry of National Education.
 With the advent of globalization and the number of international students pursuing education from France on a rise, the government also imbibed the European education system to make it internationally competent.

-Education in France is a mix of public and private institutions.
+European Education System in France is a mix of public and private institutions.
 Schooling is compulsory until the age of 16.
 The country is popular for its high level of technological development and contribution to in the fields of Science and Research.

 For courses taught in French, a good level of French is a mandatory requirement, whereas it isn’t for the ones with English as a language of instruction.
 Please note that some French institutions or universities prescribe a certified level of language for the award of these scholarships.